Rangers are on duty during the following times:

 - Check around the house and surrounding neighbourhood, including areas that you regularly take your dog to like parks or reserves, following the normal route you would walk your dog there.

-- Contact the Shire of Kalamunda and other neighbouring Local Governments to report the lost animal and check it has not been impounded or reported found.
+- Contact the City of Kalamunda and other neighbouring Local Governments to report the lost animal and check it has not been impounded or reported found.

 - Check with local Veterinarians and Animal Shelter